cckmwong-data/tech_fundamental_analysis/README.md

 ---

 ## Disclaimer
 *This project is for informational purposes only.
-The target prices and anomaly flags generated do not constitute financial advice.
+The target prices generated do not constitute financial advice.
 Always perform your own due diligence before making investment decisions.*